rust-lang/docs.rs/docs/src/infrastructure/index.md

 # Infrastructure

-We're currently running on our legacy infrastructure, while we're continuing to work on our new scalable one.
+We're currently running on our legacy infrastructure while continuing to work on a new, scalable infrastructure.